shubhammirajkar/superstore_azure_de_project/README.md

    - Leverage Spark SQL on Databricks to analyze and derive insights from the transferred data.
    - Please refer this [SQL Notebook](https://github.com/shubhammirajkar/superstore_azure_de_project/blob/main/superstore%20notebook.sql) for the Spark SQL queries

-## Folder Structure:

-- `/scripts`: Contains necessary scripts for setup and configuration.
-- `/data`: Placeholder for sample or transferred data.
-- `/notebooks`: Jupyter notebooks for Spark SQL analytics and exploratory data analysis.

 ## Additional Resources: